guicaulada/altvRP/README.md

 1. Download the project
 2. Unzip the files on the folder `altvrp` inside your server `resources` folder
 3. Add the resource `altvrp` to your `server.cfg`
-4. The game mode needs to be built with `yarn build`
+4. Open a console on the project folder and run `yarn` to install dependencies
     4.1.
+The resource needs to be built with `yarn build`
-You can also use `yarn start:dev` inside the `altvrp` folder to build and start the server
+    4.2.
+You can also use `yarn start:dev` to build and start the server

 ## License
 ```